WhatsAppGA/Whatsapp-Gateway/README.md

 ## 6. Security

-- Currently there is a 2 factor authentication (2FA) service available to maintain the security and comfort of application access;
+- Currently there is a 2 factor authentication (2FA) service available to maintain the security and comfort of application access.
 - A password reset service is available if you forget your account login information.